Least-Toxic Control of Snails and Slugs Choose a different pests

 Handpick and destroy

-More elaborate traps can be bought from garden stores or online.
+More elaborate traps, like the Snailer or the Slug Saloon can be bought from garden stores or online.
 You can also make a trap using a coffee can with a hole cut into the side about halfway up.
 Bury the can halfway so the hole is at ground level.
-Pour a few inches of beer into the can as bait.
-Slugs and snails are attracted to the yeasty smell, and will drown when submerged in alcohol.
-Yeast and water can also be used to attract snails and slugs, but they will not drown in the solution.
-The trap should be checked daily, and the beer solution should be changed every 4 days
+Make a simple bread dough with flour, water and yeast to act as bait.
+Place some in the can alongside a few inches of water.
+Slugs and snails are highly attracted to the bread dough, and will drown when submerged in water.
+The trap should be checked daily, and the bread dough should be changed out at least every 8 days.

 Slugs and snails will avoid crossing over acidic, basic or abrasive materials.
 Ash or diatomaceous earth can be used to create a barrier; however these materials are less effective when wet.
 Copper bands or foils also create effective barriers to snails and slugs.
 The copper reacts with their mucus creating an electric shock.
 A copper band around a potted plant container will keep slugs and snails away.
 Just be sure there aren’t any slugs or snails already in the container or you will be trapping the pest in with your plants.

 Snails and slugs also have many natural enemies including ground beetles, pathogens, snakes, toads, turtles, and birds, but most are rarely effective enough to provide satisfactory control in the garden.
 However, domesticated fowl—such as ducks, geese, or chickens—kept penned in infested areas can be effective snail predators that significantly reduce problems.
 Be careful, though, as these birds also can eat seedlings.

 Although not yet registered in the US, research shows that a nematode long used in Europe to control slug and snail populations is likely also native to North America.

 - Table salt sprinkled on a slug can be very effective, but be careful, because it can also damage plants.